Computable Cross Norm in Tensor Networks and Holography: CCNR in holographic duality

-From the bulk saddle, we can focus on a Cauchy slice that includes a single copy of the subregions $A,B,C$ in order to compare with the RTN picture in \figref{fig:EWCS}.
-This comparison is depicted in \figref{fig:torus_slice}.
-The picture illustrates how the conical defect of opening angle $\frac{2\pi}{n}$ is a squeezed (expanded) entanglement wedge cross section for $n>1$ ($n<1$).
-We clearly see that the pictures look similar, although there is a quantitative difference between the RTN and AdS/CFT as expected from the fact that the RTN lacks backreaction.
-This difference is emphasized for $n<\frac{1}{2}$, where the analytic continuation for the RTN fails whereas we see that the gravitational description continues to make sense all the way to $n=0$.
+Equations \eqref{eq:CCNR-torus} and \eqref{eq:CCNR-final} imply that $Z_n$ has a phase transition at $\tau=i/n$.
+To understand the nature of this phase transition, we can look at the bulk saddle geometry more closely.
+Since the bulk is $\mathbb{Z}_n$ symmetric in either phase, we can define a quotient manifold $\hat{B}_{2n} = B_{2n}/\mathbb{Z}_n$.
+We can choose a Cauchy slice of $\hat{B}_{2n}$ that includes a single copy of each of the subregions $A$, $B$, and $C$ in order to compare with the random tensor network picture in Figure~\ref{fig:EWCS}.
+This comparison is depicted in Figure~\ref{fig:T2_slice}.
+This illustrates how the conical defect of opening angle $2\pi/n$ is a squeezed (expanded) entanglement wedge cross-section for $n>1$ ($n<1$).
+We clearly see that the pictures look similar, although there is a quantitative difference between the random tensor network and holography as expected from the fact that the random tensor network lacks backreaction.
+This difference is most obvious for $n<\frac{1}{2}$, where the analytic continuation for the random tensor network fails, while we see that the gravitational description continues to make sense all the way to $n=0$.